Is 729 a Good Credit Score? Understanding Credit Scores and Their Impact

 A: Improving a credit score takes time.
 Consistent positive behavior over several months can lead to noticeable improvements.

-A: No, checking your own credit score is considered a "soft inquiry" and does not affect your score.
+A: No, checking your credit score is considered a "soft inquiry" and does not affect your score.

 Q: Can I get a credit card with a 729 credit score?